Perry State Park

 Remember - Report all Wildlife and Parks violations!
 Call Operation Game Thief at 1-877-426-3843.

 SEASONAL (AKA: Long-term) CAMPING LOTTERY DRAWING - Application packets for the 2015 Spring/Summer season have been mailed out.
 The deadline to have the applications back to the office is January 21, 2015 (including postmarked by January 21, 2015).
 The drawing will be held on January 28, 2015 at the park office.
-If interested or for questions regarding the seasonal camping program, please call the park office for more information or email us at firstname.lastname@example.org.
+If interested or for questions regarding the seasonal camping program, please call the park office for more information or email us at email@example.com.

 The cabins at Perry State Park are open year round and reservations can be made online at www.reserveamerica.com.
 The price for renting a cabin on the weekend is now $55.00 per night, minimum stay of two nights and $45.00 a night Sunday through Thursday.
 If you have not tried camping in one of Perry’s cabins, consider coming out this fall/winter.

 We have installed mileage markers on the Nature Trail in the park.
 The trail has been cleaned up and marked so you can record your distance and time in order to track your fitness level.
 If you can complete one mile in 14 minutes or less without discomfort, you are achieving a good fitness level.
 Learn more about "What's Your Mile?" and take the Healthy Kansas pledge at www.healthykansas.org.

 New Horse Crossing signs have been installed on Highway 237 and on 58th Street east of Decatur Rd.
 Perry State Park appreciates the prompt and professional response by KDOT in installing the signs on Highway 237 so motorist will be more alert to equestrian riders at Perry Lake.